Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

 - Randomization is a great way to ensure that a variable isn't affected by any confounders.
 - Introducing the idea of instrumental variables.
 ![Figure 7.11](figure7-11.png)
-- Monotonicity: there isn't a case where Z is 0 and X is 1 aka someone that obtained the drug but wasn't assigned it.
+- *Monotonicity*: there isn't a case where Z is 0 and X is 1 aka someone that obtained the drug but wasn't assigned it.

 ## Chapter 8: Counterfactuals: Mining Worlds That Could Have Been